-If you drive a car on Croatian D8 road between Rogoznica and Sibenik, you will hardly miss to notice a beautiful small peninsula with unique shape.
+If you drive a car on Croatian D8 road between Rogoznica and Sibenik, you will hardly fail to notice a small peninsula with unique shape.
 The place is called Primosten.

-Primosten is a rapidly growing Croatian tourist destination.
-It is catchy for visitors who look for a quiet place to spend their holidays.
-Although being quiet, it does not lack the liveliness of big destinations.
+Primosten is beautiful and charming town.
+Being a rapidly growing Croatian tourist destination, It is catchy for visitors who look for a quiet spot to spend their holidays.
+Nevertheless, Primosten does not lack the liveliness of big destinations.

-Primosten consists of two peninsulas and a few small villages located above the road D8.
-The first peninsula is called Primosten (could be noticed from the road) and the second one is Raduca.
+Primosten consists of two peninsulas and a few small villages located above road D8.
+The first peninsula is called Primosten (which could be noticed from the road) and the second one is Raduca.
 It is said that in the past Primosten was an island, but locals wanted to connect it to the mainland, so they built an embankment.

-The other peninsula, Raduca, is today mostly known for hotel Zora, the biggest hotel complex in Primosten.
+The other peninsula, Raduca, is today mostly known for hotel Zora, the biggest hotel complex in the town.
 It features lots of accommodation options, even affordable ones.

 How to get to Primosten

 I went to Primosten from my apartment in Split by car.
-The easiest way to reach it was to take a ride on D8 state road, which is located near the sea and passes through places like Trogir and Rogoznica.
+The easiest way to reach it was to take a ride on D8 state road, which is located near the sea and passes through other interesting destinations like Trogir and Rogoznica.

 The ride took me less than an hour and a half, and there was no high traffic.
 The trip was pleasant.
-I parked my car near the centre of Primosten.
+I parked my car near the centre of the town.
 The price for parking was 10 kunas (1.5 euros) per hour.

-If you are not arriving by car, you can take a bus from Sibenik or Split to Primosten.
+If you are not arriving by car, you can take a bus from Sibenik or Split.

 The nearest airport is Split Airport.

-The most monumental building of Primosten is the church of St. George.
+The most monumental building is the church of St. George.
 It is located at the highest point of the peninsula.
 The church was built in Renaissance style in the 15th century.
-Bell tower was built in the 20th century.
+The bell tower was built in the 20th century.

-A few kilometres south of Primosten there is one of the most famous nightclubs of Croatia tourism, called Aurora.
+A few kilometres south of the town there is one of the most famous nightclubs in Croatia - Aurora.

-Aurora is opened during months July and August.
-Its program includes famous Croatian and Balkan singer stars, famous world's DJs, ladies nights and foam parties.
-Entrance fee is in range 5 - 30 euros, depending on performance.
+Aurora is open during the months of July and August.
+Its program includes popular Croatian and Balkan stars, famous world DJs, ladies' nights, and foam parties.
+The entrance fee is in the range of 5 - 30 euros, depending on the popularity of the performer.

 The easiest way to reach Aurora is by car, taxi or Uber.
-The ride from the centre of Primosten takes less than 15 minutes.
+The ride from the centre takes less than 15 minutes.

-If you want to enjoy a more peaceful atmosphere during the early night in Primosten, you can visit any of the pubs located in the centre of the town.
+If you want to enjoy a more peaceful atmosphere during the early night, you can visit some of the pubs in the town centre.
 Many of them organise live music events, usually with one or two singers playing country or rock music on guitar.
-I can say these evenings in Primosten can be really pleasing, especially if you like that kind of music.
+Those evenings can be really pleasurable, especially if you like that kind of music.

 Accommodation in Primosten

-The third option is accommodation in Camp, which is located a few kilometres north of Primosten centre.
+The third option is accommodation in Camp Adriatic, which is located a few kilometres north of the centre.